jeffolfert/enterprise-installation/README.md

 TRAVIS_WORKER_POOL_SIZE="2"
 ```

-Each Worker should have a unique hostname, making it easier to determine where jabs ran.
+Each Worker should have a unique hostname, making it easier to determine where jobs ran.
 By default this is set to the `hostname` of the host the Worker is running on.
 ```bash
 TRAVIS_WORKER_HOSTNAME="<hostname>"
 ```